Thanos3G/StateMQ/README.md

 ### Message to State Mapping

-State transitions are defined declaratively by mapping incoming MQTT messages to states:
+State changes are defined declaratively by mapping incoming MQTT messages to states:

 ```cpp